-- 7921 decedents were identified as having prion disease during 2003-2020 for an average annual age-adjusted incidence of 1.2 cases per million population. - The incidence among males was 1.3 per million, and among females, 1.1 per million. - Incidence among those ≥65: 6.1 cases per million per year. - 1 CJD death for approximately every 6,000 deaths overall in the US in 2020
+- 9140 decedents were identified as having prion disease during 2003-2022 for an average annual age-adjusted incidence of 1.2 cases per million population. - The incidence among males was 1.3 per million, and among females, 1.2 per million. - Incidence among those ≥65: 6.2 cases per million per year - 2022 data: - 631 cases identified\ - Average age-adjusted incidence: 1.4 per million population - 1 CJD death for approximately every 6000 deaths overall in the US

-Surveillance: Prion Diseases
+Surveillance: Prion Diseases (2022 Data)

-- 2020 data: 568 cases (compared to 571 cases in 2019); average ageadjusted incidence: 1.3 per million population - Definite or highly probable matches for 87% of cases in the national death certificate data when compared to diagnostic testing data from NPDPSC - This high percentage is a testament to NPDPSC's expertise and the increased awareness of its services. - 10 cases in the death certificate data were found to have negative NPDPSC autopsy results and were removed from the total; 40 autopsy-confirmed cases were identified in the NPDPSC data with a death in 2020 that did not match with a case in the death certificate data and were added.
+- Definite or highly probable matches for >83% of cases in the national death certificate data when compared to diagnostic testing data from NPDPSC - This high percentage is a testament to NPDPSC's expertise and the increased awareness of its services. - 8 cases in the death certificate data were found to have negative NPDPSC autopsy results and were removed from the total; 46 autopsy-confirmed cases were identified in the NPDPSC data with a death in 2022 that did not match with a case in the death certificate data and were added.